 - First, make an enrollment application.
-When applying for tuition assistance, the system automatically waives the $75 application fee.
+When applying for tuition assistance, the system will automatically waive the $75 enrollment application fee.

-- Complete the Parents Financial Statement (PFS) via the link below by March 1.
+- Complete the Parents Financial Statement (PFS) via the link below (not via TADS) by March 1.
 Our school code is 2988.
 This fee cannot be waived.